How To Make Your Business Information More Secure

 Scale Down What You Keep

 You don’t need to keep every piece of information for eternity.
-In fact, doing so can make it more likely that you’re susceptible to a security breach.
-To keep your company safe, scale down on the information that you keep on file.
+Doing so can make it more likely that you’re susceptible to a security breach.
+To keep your company safe, scale down on the information you keep on file.
 For example, keep social security numbers only for tax purposes and avoid using them as your employees’ identification numbers.
-If your company has a mobile app, be sure that it only gains access to the information it needs to run.
-Other things to consider include not retaining the credit card information of customers and scaling down how much data your employees have access to.
+If your company has a mobile app, ensure it only gains access to the information it needs to run.
+Other things to consider include not retaining customers’ credit card information and scaling down how much data your employees can access.

-There are never too many ways to keep your company safe from security problems.
-Implementing these tactics now can save you a public relations (not to mention legal) nightmare in the future.
+There are never too many ways to protect your company from security problems.
+Implementing these tactics now can save you a future public relations (not to mention legal) nightmare.